What is Cold Cream

-Many women grew up watching their mothers and grandmothers apply cold cream nightly as they boasted of the benefits it would provide to their skin.
-But until recently, cold cream seemed to be a product of the past.
+Many women grew up watching their mothers and grandmothers apply cold cream nightly while boasting the benefits it provided their skin.
+But until recently, cold cream seemed to be a product of the past rather than a classic skincare staple.
 Its modern resurgence, however, has left many of us wondering, what is cold cream used for and does it actually work?
-It turns out our matriarchs may have been onto something after all.
+It turns out our matriarchs may have been onto something after all!

-Simply put, cold cream is an emulsification of water in oil1 that is cool to the touch when applied to the skin, giving reason to its name.
+Simply put, cold cream is an emulsification of water in oil that is cool to the touch when applied to the skin.
 But it is important to note the order of those words to understand what makes this product different from others.
 The distinction of water in oil is significant to the composition of the cold cream formula as oil in water products tend to disappear or quickly absorb into the skin when applied.
-Cold cream, on the other hand, generally consists of four main ingredients including water, oil, an emulsifier, and a thickening agent with the amount of water and oil being approximately in equal proportions.
-This allows the cream to penetrate the outer layer of skin, however, it cannot be absorbed as deeply into your skin as water-based products.
-Because of the high concentrations of mineral oils and waxes, such as beeswax2 or ceresin, the cream tends to sit on your face more like a mask than a moisturizer.
-Kelly Viavattine, our very own celebrity esthetician and Kate Somerville Skin Health Expert, has shared some of her favorite benefits below:
+Cold cream, on the other hand, generally consists of four main ingredients including water, oil, an emulsifier, and a thickening agent, with the amount of water and oil being in approximately equal proportions.
+This allows the cream to penetrate the outer layer of skin, however, it cannot be absorbed as deeply into your skin as water-basedproducts.
+Because of the high concentrations of mineral oils and waxes, such as beeswax or ceresin, the cream tends to sit on your face more like a face mask than a face moisturizer.

 Cold Cream Benefits

 The benefits of cold cream are quite simple.
-By design, cold cream is meant to moisturize so anyone looking to boost the hydration of their skin can benefit from using this product.
-However, those with particularly dry, itchy skin will benefit the most from using it daily to improve the texture and appearance of their complexion.
+By design, cold cream is meant to topically moisturize the skin, so anyone looking to boost the hydration of their skin can benefit from using this product.
+However, those with particularly sensitive skin or dry, itchy skin will benefit the most from using it daily to improve the texture and appearance of their complexion.
 These effects are likely the result of the cold cream’s ability to help restore the skin’s effectiveness as a natural barrier to the environment, something that is lost when your skin is too dry.

 Uses of Cold Cream